Hello, my name is Kelly Baxter. I am the We Care You Care (WCYC) Project Lead working for MVDA.

 This website has been developed to ensure you are able to access useful information and advice, find local organisations and groups to engage with, share experiences to support other carers and keep up to date with local and national news relevant to you when you need it.

 WCYC has been created in response to some local carers’ experiences of finding themselves in a caring role and not knowing where to start.
-We hope you find the information provided helps you to understand the support available to you and how to access it.
+We hope you find the information provided helps you to understand the support available to you and how you can access it.

-If you want to add information or raise a query with any of the content provided please get in touch with me either by phone on 01642 357853 or e-mail at email@example.com
+If you want to add information or raise a query with any of the content provided please get in touch by email: Hello@wecareyoucare.info

 Check out our Facebook page and keep up to date with what is happening in the area to support carers.